Strings

 "Rat"

-Strings can be compared by means of a predicate =:
+Strings can be compared with the help of a predicate =:

 (x = y)